-Local Water Quality Issue Rationale Strategies Closely tied to Trash, illegal dumping as a water quality issue Education in the focuses on contamination from chemicals, such as household form of one on Illegal pollutants, identification of dumping, and the IDDE.
-While some one Dumping of these are addressed in other sections, public education and conversations, involvement on this issue will allow for a more efficient program Groups, and compliance in the community.
-Brochures.
-Trash including litter, food wrappers and cigarette butts can have Education and a negative effect on the water ways.
-The County hopes through advertisements education the community can reduce the trash that enters our of MS4, Trash waterways via storm water systems.
-As the community grows, stormwater the issue of trash will also grow and by bringing attention to the BMPs, the Litter issues now will permit solutions and prevention measures to be Prevention developed. program website.
-Non-Point Source contributes a variety of pollutants such as Education for nitrates, phosphorous, and suspended sediments into waterways. developers, and NDC These pollutants are in many of the TMDLs established for local school aged NPS impaired waters.
-While the County is not a "Bay Act" locality, the groups, along County does see the importance of giving these pollutants special with CPD notice.
-Brochures
+Local Water Quality Rationale Issue Trash Trash including litter, food wrappers and cigarette butts can have a negative effect on the water ways.
+The County hopes through education the community can reduce the trash that enters our waterways via storm water systems.
+As the community grows, the issue of trash will also grow and by bringing attention to the issues now will permit solutions and prevention measures to be developed.
+NPS Non-Point Source contributes a variety of pollutants such as nitrates, phosphorous, and suspended sediments into waterways.
+These pollutants are in many of the TMDLs established for local impaired waters.
+While the County is not a "Bay Act" locality, the County does see the importance of giving these pollutants special notice.
+Illegal Dumping Closely tied to Trash, illegal dumping as a water quality issue focuses on contamination from chemicals, such as household pollutants, identification of dumping, and the IDDE.
+While some of these are addressed in other sections, public education and involvement on this issue will allow for a more efficient program and compliance in the community.